 - or type Properties in the Command line

 Select the line or object that is plotting incorrectly.

 Then look in the Properties panel to check the color assigned to the line, and whether the object's Linetype is set By Color or ByLayer.
 (In most cases, we recommend setting your linetypes ByLayer.)

 In our example, the object we've selected is set to the color Magenta (color 6 in the Land F/X color settings) and is set to Linetype ByLayer.

-Now open your plotter settings using one of the following methods:
+Now open your plotter settings:

 Output ribbon, Plot button

-Typing Plot in the Command line.
+type Plot in the Command line.

 File menu, Plot option